keu/docs/software/secrets-backend.md

 ---
-title: 'Configure an External Secrets Backend on Astronomer Software'
+title: 'Configure an external secrets backend on Astronomer Software'
-sidebar_label: 'Configure a Secrets Backend'
+sidebar_label: 'Configure a secrets backend'
 id: secrets-backend
 description: Configure a secrets backend on Astronomer Software to store Airflow variables and connections in a centralized place.
 ---